Arthur Sweatman: Bishop of Toronto

 On 3 February 1879, the second bishop of the Diocese of Toronto, Alexander Bethune, died.
 Later that month, the synod met to elect a new bishop.
 Most of the clergy were inclined to vote for George Whitaker, the provost of the University of Trinity College.
-However, the lay synod delegates were opposed to the clergy candidate and proposed a Reverend Dr Sullivan as their candidate, who was then on his way from Chicago to Montreal to take up the rectory there.
+However, the lay synod delegates were opposed to the clergy candidate and proposed Edward Sullivan as their candidate, who was then on his way from Chicago to Montreal to take up the rectory there.
 Neither candidate received the necessary number of votes to become the bishop.
 Sweatman was elected as a compromise between the clergymen and laymen of the synod after five days of balloting.

 On 1 May 1879, the Bishop of Quebec consecrated Sweatman in St. James' Cathedral, Toronto.
 On 10 June of the same year, Sweatman made his views clear to the first synod under his presidency.
 His views were not radical, but of moderation.
 He immediately set to work, transforming a debt-ridden diocese into a financially stable one, as well as allowing social works consistent with the Oxford Movement.
 In 1884, Sweatman recognized the foundation of the Sisterhood of St. John the Divine, an Anglican religious order of women dedicated to nursing, education and other charitable endeavors, led by Hannah Grier Coome.
 Although they were initially criticized as "papist," their service during the North-West Rebellion earned praise and acceptance.
 Rt.
 Rev. Sweatman also worked towards a grand new cathedral for Toronto.
 In 1885, the trustees of the land reserved for the future cathedral donated $2,000 towards his cause, possibly to enhance the property value of the site.
 Before the end of the year, a building had been erected on the site to house the bishop and his family.
 Although St. Alban's Cathedral was eventually completed to some extent, its construction incurred heavy debts for the diocese.
 This project was viewed by Sweatman as one of his most disappointing ventures.